SerratedSharp/SerratedJQ/SerratedJQLibrary/JSInteropHelpers/readme.md

 `CallJSOFSameName*` methods leverage `[CallerMemberName]` to determine name of containing C# function, convert it to lower camel case, then call a method of that name on `this`'s containing `JSObject`.
 The instance wrapper should implement IJSObjectWrapper<W> where W is the wrapping type, and holds a reference to the `JSObject` instance that it wraps.
 A C# call such as `instance.Filter(index)` would be translated to the javascript `jsObject["filter"].apply(jsObject, index);` which is a generic approach equivilant to `jsObject.filter(index);`.

-Note in the above examples, use of `Params.Merge` and `Params.PrependToArray` which is necesary in some cases where the C# params and Javascript params differ in regards to repeating params.
+Note in the above examples, use of `Params.Merge` and `Params.PrependToArray` which is necessary in some cases where the C# params and Javascript params differ in regards to repeating params.

 A wrapper would contain a reference to a JSObject, which is the .NET handle for the javascript object it wraps: